emy3/Baggage-Train/README.md

 Once you start the application, you will be greeted with a menu like the following:

 ```
-Welcome to the D&D Management System! 🎉
+Welcome to the Baggage-Train D&D Management System! 🎉

 1. Create Character
 2. View Character